JBZoo/CSV-Blueprint/README.md

       length_max: 10
     aggregate_rules:              # In practice this will be a rare case, but the opportunity is there.
       preset: db/id               # Take only aggregate rules from the preset.
-      is_unique: true             # Added new sprcific rule
+      is_unique: true             # Added new specific aggregate rule.
 ```
 <!-- auto-update:/preset-usage-yml -->